VenithNET/Dragon-Linux/content/blog/2022/03/17-asahi-linux-alpha-release.md

 ### Is there GPU acceleration yet?

 Nope!
 We're working on that and have been making steady progress behind the scenes.
 In the meantime, though, software rendering is surprisingly usable thanks to the M1 family's outstanding CPU performance.
-The Asahi Linux Desktop image sets up a full composited X.Org session, with transparency and shadows and all that bling, and it doesn't feel sluggish at all!
+The Dragon Linux Desktop image sets up a full composited X.Org session, with transparency and shadows and all that bling, and it doesn't feel sluggish at all!
 Quite a few people are already daily driving these machines in this state.

 Once GPU acceleration is available, existing users will be able to get it by just doing a package upgrade!